Lzww0608/minigrep/README.md

 # minigrep
-The name fully reflects our confidence: it is just not as good as grep.
+The name fully reflects our confidence: it is just not as good as `grep`.